fly-apps/safe-ecto-migrations/README.md

 ## Adding an index

-Creating an index will block both reads and writes.
+Creating an index will block both reads and writes in Postgres.

+MySQL is concurrent by default since 5.6 unless using `SPATIAL` or `FULLTEXT` indexes (which then it [blocks reads and writes](https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html#online-ddl-index-syntax-notes)).

 **BAD ❌**